Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Examples

-Having introduced the local correlation operators (see~\eqref{loccorr} or~\eqref{Fzeta}), we can introduce the universal measure by~$\rho = F_* \mu$, where~$d\mu=d^2\zeta$ is the Lebesgue measure.
+Having introduced the local correlation operators (see~\eqref{loccorr} or~\eqref{Fzeta}), we can introduce the universal measure again by~$\rho = F_* \mu$, where~$d\mu=d^2\zeta$ is the Lebesgue measure.
 We thus obtain a Riemannian fermion system~$(\H, \F, \rho)$ of spin dimension two.
 For the detailed computations, it is convenient to work with an orthonormal basis~$(\f_\alpha(\zeta))_{\alpha=1,2}$ of the spin spaces~$S_\zeta$.
 We again follow the procedure explained before~\eqref{falpha}.
-Expanding the Bessel functions in~\eqref{Pmix} around zero, one readily finds that the matrix~$P(\zeta, \zeta)$ has the eigenvectors~$\e_1$ and~$\e_2$ with corresponding eigenvalues \mpar{The notation $\e_1$ and~$\e_2$ could be confusing in view of~$\e_k(\zeta)$ in~\eqref{plane}.}
+Expanding the Bessel functions in~\eqref{Pmix} around zero, one readily finds that the matrix~$P(\zeta, \zeta)$ has the eigenvectors~$\e_1$ and~$\e_2$ with corresponding eigenvalues

 As a consequence, the vectors~$\f_{1\!/\!2}(\zeta)$ defined in analogy to~\eqref{falpha} by \beq \f_\alpha(\zeta) := \frac{1}{\nu_\alpha}\: \iota_\zeta \,\e_\alpha \:,\qquad \alpha=1,2\:, \eeq form an orthonormal basis of~$S_\zeta$.